Anmolx29/Anmolx29/README.md

-- 👋 Hi, I’m @Anmolx29
+- 👋 Hi, I’m @Anmol
-- 👀 I’m interested in web development.
+- 👀 I’m interested in any computer related things.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Web Development.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me Gmail-anmolemanuel17@gmail.com